 Caramel Apple Bar Okay this one isn’t Halloween, per say, but what a perfect treat for a Halloween Costume party or Autumn gathering?
 Learn more about how I pulled this together, here.

-There aren’t many options out there for Minecraft lunchbox printables, so I created one on me own, and today I’m sharing it with my subscribers!
+After searching Pinterest I found there aren’t many options out there for Minecraft lunchbox printables, so I created one on my own.
+And today I’m sharing it with my wonderful subscribers!

 Q: How does Steve chop down trees with his fists?